DEC-QED: A flux-based 3D electrodynamic modeling approach to superconducting circuits and materials: Electrodynamics with coarse-grained flux variables

 We consider a mesh $M$ that spans over the domain of interest $D$ and decomposes it into polygonal (in 2D) or polyhedral (3D) cells.
 The DEC framework requires in addition the introduction of a dual mesh $M^{\dagger}$ whose vertices are the circumcenters of the cells of $M$ such that connecting two vertices in $M^{\dagger}$ creates an edge if and only if the corresponding cells in M share a face.
 Therefore, by construction there is a one-to-one mapping between vertices ($v$), edges ($e$), faces ($f$), and cells ($c$) in $M$ and cells, faces, edges, vertices in $M^{\dagger}$, respectively.
 In this paper we will use $\dagger$ to denote the duality of the two lattices.
 For example, $v^{\dagger}$ is the cell in $M^{\dagger}$ whose circumcenter is $v$, or $e^{\dagger}$ is the face in $M^{\dagger}$ that is orthogonal to $e$, etc. (see Fig.~\ref{fig:dualmesh_DEC}).
 Starting with the canonical fields $\{{\bf A}, \nabla V\}$ that are used in standard electrodynamics, we define the following coarse-grained flux fields

-defined on the edges of the lattices.
+defined on the edges $e$ of the lattices.
+One can think of the fields $\phi(e)$ and $\psi(e)$ as averaged projections of the vector fields ${\bf A}$ and $\nabla V$ onto an edge $e$, respectively, but note that these quantities are scaled by the length of the edge.
 Figure \ref{fig:dualmesh_DEC}(a) illustrates the construction of a dual mesh and the locations of the flux fields.
 Discrete Exterior Calculus (DEC) is a discretized version of exterior calculus in which the derivative operation on each lattice is the discretized exterior derivative and the mapping between the two lattices is the discretized hodge star~\cite{discretediffgeom_book}.
 DEC was originally developed for simplicial meshes~\cite{DEC_HiraniThesis} and has been successful in modeling various systems of non-linear partial differential equations~\cite{DEC_NavierStokes, Chen_2017}.
 In this paper, we use cubic dual meshes, which provide a more visually intuitive interpretation of DEC's geometric constructions while still yielding the same discretized equations.
 We will focus on the aspects of DEC that are necessary for our physical problem, which is the formulation of light-matter interaction in superconductors, and avoid discussing the full mathematical structure of the theory.

 Figures \ref{fig:dualmesh_DEC}(b) and \ref{fig:dualmesh_DEC}(c) demonstrate the dualities between elemental objects in the primal and dual meshes.
 At first glance, the dual mesh construction may seem unnecessarily complex, as traditional finite element methods only use one mesh.
 However, as this section will show, the interaction between the primal and dual meshes allows for compact descriptions of differential operators.
 The dual mesh is also useful when dealing with boundaries in systems with multiple materials.
 In such cases, the primal mesh conforms to the interfaces between objects, while the material properties can be defined on the dual mesh to account for effective values attached to edges on those interfaces~\cite{Chen2_2017}.
 Despite the complexity of the geometric constructions involved in its dual lattice formulation, the authors believe that the benefits of using DEC outweigh this complexity.